 *Grade 5 & 9 entrance requirements:

-- Physical Exam – completed within one year from the first day of school
+- Physical Exam – completed within one year of entrance

-- MUST meet state law immunization grade level requirements
+- Massachusetts State law immunization grade level requirements

 - MUST have a current physical exam done within 1 year of entrance to school

 - MUST have a current TB test with results

 * Physicians must document any medical exemptions.
 Hand written letter by parent/guardian for religious exemptions – renewed yearly.

 Parents are encouraged to send in a copy of their student’s yearly physical exam so the school health record can be updated.